 Honestly, quite well.

 What we particularly like is how this speaker manages to do all frequencies justice.
 Granted, the mids are a bit thin in comparison to the rest, but this potential issue can easily be rectified with most amps.
 As for the highs, they are simply mesmerizing.
-And while the bass won’t amaze any certified bass head, it still performs remarkably, as it’s clean, precise, and punchy.
+And while the bass won’t amaze any certified bass head, it still performs remarkably – it’s clean, precise and punchy.

-It’s also one of the most efficient speakers we’ve seen, thanks in no small part to the horn.
-What this means is that the R-15M will sound good regardless of which amp you pair it up with.
+This is one of the most efficient speakers we’ve seen, thanks in no small part to the horn.
+What this means is the R-15M will sound good regardless of which amp you pair it up with.
 Additionally, it copes with loud volumes like a champ, without any distortion.
-More importantly, it’s not just the top-end of the frequency range that gets this distortion-free treatment, but the bottom as well.
+More importantly, it’s not just the top-end of the frequency range that gets this distortion-free treatment, but the bottom too.

-We mentioned at the beginning that Klipsch has a very distinct sound, so let’s elaborate a bit more on that for those of you who are new to the market.
+We mentioned in the beginning that Klipsch has a very distinct sound, so let’s elaborate a bit more on that for those of you who are new to the market.
 First of all, these speakers sound incredibly lifelike; listening to live performances on them is an experience that even many more expensive speakers can’t live up to.